folio-org/folio-export-common/README.md

 ## Introduction

-This is a shared library for [mod-data-export-spring](https://github.com/folio-org/mod-data-export-spring) and [mod-data-export-worker](https://github.com/folio-org/mod-data-export-worker) modules.
+This is the central repository for the models for [mod-data-export-spring](https://github.com/folio-org/mod-data-export-spring) and [mod-data-export-worker](https://github.com/folio-org/mod-data-export-worker) modules.

 ## Overview